What is the best way to invest 20k?

 If you have no immediate need to access your £20k and you’re prepared to accept a degree of risk, you could consider investing in the stock market.

-This minimum investment timeframe for investing in stocks and shares is at least five years.
+As investments fluctuate in value, the minimum investment timeframe for investing in stocks and shares is at least five years.

 If you do decide to invest in stocks and shares, you can mitigate some of the risk by diversifying your investment portfolio.